CanyonR/CTF-WriteUps/picoCTF-ScavengerHunt.md

 });
 ```

 It did not work the first time.
 So I kept trying.
 I placed the script in various parts of the request.
 I changed upgrade-insecure-requests to 0.
 I tried while fetching /.htaccess instead.
-Then I remembered reading that the Server Side Include would also work if it was in the respose header.
-I opened the web app security tool called Burp Suite and visited the target site via a proxy browser configured with API intercept functionality.
-I intercepted the response header and added the malicious HTML comment.
-Upon completion of the page load, nothing new or different happened.
+Then I remembered reading that the Server Side Include would also work if it was in the respose header, so I opened the web security tool called Burp Suite and visited the target site via a proxy browser in order to intercept the response header and add the malicious HTML comment.
+Upon completion of the page load, nothing new or different happened.<br>
 Since SSIs were not used anywhere else on the website, I decided that the feature was most likely turned off.
 This challenge was only supposed to be a Scavenger Hunt, after all.
 At what point does a Scavenger Hunt become Breaking & Entering?
 I took a long deep breath and looked at the last hint again.